UQ-METR4202/METR4202_S2-2022_Resources/Workshop/Practicals/ros_cheat_sheet.md

 ```
 Only one instance of the ROS master should be initialised.

+By convention, packages are located and created in the `~/catkin_ws/src` folder.

 Always compile packages in the root workspace directory.
 If new executables, launch files or config files are added, then you must source the workspace with `source devel/setup.bash`.

 Hint: sourcing your underlay with `source /opt/ros/noetic/setup.bash` can be done automatically by adding the command in `~/.bashrc`.